-The TIC and associated mineralization was discovered as part of a regional program by Kennecott initiated in 1991.
-The focus on nickel and copper sulphide mineralization was intensified in 1999 based on a model proposed by Dr. A. J. Naldrett of the potential for smaller feeder conduits associated with continental rift volcanism and mafic intrusions to host nickel sulphide deposits similar to Norils'k and Voisey's bay.
+The TIC and associated mineralization were discovered as part of a regional program by Kennecott initiated in 1991.
+The focus on Ni and Cu sulphide mineralization was intensified in 1999 based on a model proposed by Dr. A. J. Naldrett of the potential for smaller feeder conduits associated with continental rift volcanism and mafic intrusions to host Ni sulphide deposits similar to Norilsk and Voisey's Bay.

-Disseminated mineralization was first intersected at Tamarack in 2002, and the first significant mineralization of massive and net-textured sulphides were intersected in 2008 at the Tamarack North Project.
+Disseminated mineralization was first intersected at the Tamarack Project in 2002, and the first significant mineralization of massive and net-textured sulphides was intersected in 2008 at the Tamarack North Project.

-To-date, exploration by Kennecott has included a wide range of geophysical surveys including; airbourne magnetic and electromagnetic (EM-MegaTEM and AeroTEM), ground magnetic and EM, Induced Polarization (IP), gravity, seismic, MALM and downhole EM.
-Drilling in the main target areas of the Tamarack North Project has included 182 diamond drill holes totalling 67,387.37 m.
+To date, exploration by Kennecott has included a wide range of geophysical surveys including: airborne magnetic and electromagnetic (EM-MegaTEM and AeroTEM), ground magnetic, surface EM and MT, IP, gravity, seismic, MALM and DHEM.
 Kennecott has conducted extensive drilling at the Tamarack North Project since 2002.
-This drilling has been comprised of 182 diamond drill holes totalling 67,387 m with holes between 33.5 m and over 956 m depth for an average hole depth of 534 m.
+This drilling has comprised 242 diamond drill holes totalling 100,692 m with holes between 33.5 m and over 1,223 m depth for an average hole depth of 417 m.

-Sample Preparation, QA/QC and Chain of Custody
+Sample Preparation, QA/QC and Security

-Golder reviewed Kennecott's sampling and Quality Assurance and Quality Control (QA/QC) protocols along with the chain of custody of samples.
-Kennecott samples core continuously through the mineralization and their sampling and logging procedures are consistent with industry standards and the assay methods are appropriate for the base metal sulphide mineralization found at the Tamarack North Project.
+Golder reviewed Kennecott's sampling and QA/QC protocols along with the chain of custody of samples.
+Kennecott samples core continuously through the mineralization, and their sampling and logging procedures are consistent with industry standards and the assay methods are appropriate for the base metal sulphide mineralization found at the Tamarack North Project.